sleep researchThe sleep stack: 7 supplements that actually work

 5. Apigenin — 50mg

-Apigenin is a flavonoid found in chamomile that acts as a mild GABA-A receptor agonist — the same receptor class targeted by benzodiazepines, but with far lower affinity and no dependency risk at dietary/supplement doses.
+Apigenin is a flavonoid in chamomile.
+It acts as a mild GABA-A receptor agonist — the same receptor class targeted by benzodiazepines.
+But it has far lower affinity and no dependency risk at supplement doses.

-Popularized in Andrew Huberman's sleep protocol, apigenin promotes sleep onset primarily through anxiolytic and mild sedative action.
-The clinical evidence is less extensive than magnesium or glycine, but the mechanistic rationale is sound and the compound is well-tolerated.
+Andrew Huberman's sleep protocol popularized it.
+Apigenin promotes sleep onset primarily through anxiolytic and mild sedative action.
+The clinical evidence is less extensive than for magnesium or glycine.
+But the mechanistic rationale is sound and the compound is well-tolerated.

-One important caution: there is preliminary evidence suggesting high-dose apigenin may interfere with estrogen signaling.
-At 50mg supplemental doses, this appears to be a non-issue — but it is worth monitoring if you are tracking hormonal markers.
+One caution: preliminary evidence suggests high-dose apigenin may interfere with estrogen signaling.
+At 50mg supplement doses, this appears to be a non-issue.
+Worth monitoring if you track hormonal markers.

 Dose: 50mg, 30–60 minutes before bed.